-Over the next few years, the MECHS community will hold one workshop each year to discuss progress and update this research agenda.
 To have an impact on the broad use of hybrid simulation and the development of the next generation of methods, it will also be essential for the community to share resources such as: documented and complete public data sets from past and future experiments, reports and publications, open source simulation models of testing equipment, demonstration codes, and educational materials designed for young researchers.
 Resources and data will also be shared through the NHERI Design-Safe cyberinfrastructure portal.
 Data documentation and sharing will play a key role in advancing hybrid simulation and RTHS, and building capacity.
 Extracting new knowledge from the data will only be possible if details are documented about the actuators, sensors, hardware, integration methods, all used to conduct each test so that they can be examined and generalized to inform future experiments.
 A suitable data model, such as the one developed in NEES for hybrid simulation project data, should be adopted, especially for sharing data from case studies.
 The data model may need to be slightly expanded to include test equipment characteristics, and thus address new needs of wind/coastal engineering to fully document the test conditions and facility settings, as well as a similar effort to document the characteristics and settings of hydraulic actuators used for seismic studies with RTHS.
 Promotion of hybrid simulation methods as an opportunity for experimental investigation and verification of new concepts or structural components will increase awareness and acceptance of this method.

 Finally, hybrid simulation is not isolated to civil engineering, nor is it subject to geographic borders.
 This is both an international and an interdisciplinary discussion, and rapid advances will require sharing of knowledge and experiences with international counterparts and interdisciplinary collaborators.
-In mechanical engineering researchers are simulating automobiles under harsh road conditions, in aerospace engineering researchers might investigate the behavior of systems beyond the earth by emulating low-g environments, or in electrical engineering researchers might use a variation of such experimentation to understand the performance of certain components when they are integrated into a national power grid infrastructure.
+In mechanical engineering researchers are simulating the loading on prosthetic limbs that dynamically interact with the human body, in aerospace engineering researchers might investigate the behavior of systems beyond the earth by emulating low-g environments, or in electrical engineering researchers might use a variation of such experimentation to understand the performance of certain components when they are integrated into a national power grid infrastructure.